 5. Create a DIY version

-I hope that these tips have inspired you to launch your own online course in your area of expertise!
-We’d love to hear about some of the exciting programs you’re building and how you’re using MemberPress to enhance your courses.
+Hopefully these tips have inspired you to launch your own online course in your area of expertise.
+We’d love to hear about some of the exciting programs you’re building and how you’re using MemberPress Courses to enhance your offerings.